Taking your landlord to the housing tribunal

 Your landlord or letting agent should be there.
 They can also send a solicitor in their place.

-Tell the tribunal in advance if you're bringing anyone with you.
+Tell the tribunal in advance if you want to bring:

-You can bring someone to speak on your behalf or appear in your place.
-They'll need to be familiar with the case so they can answer questions for you.
+someone to represent you – they'll need to be familiar with the case so they can give evidence and answer questions in your place

 Getting legal representation